Xiyuuu07/xiyu/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: IMG_7904.PNG
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page